apache/beam/website/www/site/content/en/documentation/patterns/state-and-timers.md

 In order to be able to deal with a situation in which no windowing is applied and the element just flow through the Global Window, we take a slightly different approach:

-- we keep the `BagState` and eventtime `TimerSpec`
+- we keep the `BagState`.
-- we add another `TimerSpec` called "bufferTimer" which allows us to buffer events for a certain time before sending them to an external system and that will fire everytime the "maxBufferingDuration" is exceeded.
+- we replace the `TimerSpec` called "eventTimer" with a `TimerSpec` called "bufferTimer" which allows us to buffer events for a certain time before sending them to an external system and that will fire everytime the "maxBufferingDuration" is exceeded.
+- we add a `CombiningState` called "minEventTime" that keeps track of the event with the lowest eventTime that has come in thusfar.
 - we split out the "clearBuffer" logic which is called everytime either:
-    1) we exceed the number of elements in the batch
+    1) we exceed the number of elements in the batch.
-    2) we exceed the "maxBufferingDuration" set by the user
-    3) an eventtime window closes
-and which will output the elements, empty the buffer and reset the "bufferTimer".
+    2) we exceed the "maxBufferingDuration" set by the user. and which will output the elements up until that point in event time, empty the buffer and reset the "bufferTimer".

 A possible implementation looks like this: